-mask

 What are exposure data?

-Exposure data refers to information about vulnerabilities or weaknesses in a network, application, or systema, that could theoretically be exploited by attackers – i.e., unpatched software vulnerabilities, misconfigured servers, shadow IT, etc. – correlated with their actual exploitability, and with a prediction on how adversaries could advance from that point onwards.
+Exposure data refers to information about vulnerabilities or weaknesses in a network, application, or system that could theoretically be exploited by attackers – i.e., unpatched software vulnerabilities, misconfigured servers, shadow IT, etc. Correlating this data with actual exploitability helps organizations assess how adversaries could progress from identified gaps.

 In practice, exposure data provide an expert evaluation of the risk posed by each identified security gap in that specific environment.